SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/google-bigquery-source.md

 1. **(Optional) Processing Rules for Logs**.
 Configure any desired filters, such as allowlist, denylist, hash, or mask, as described in [Create a Processing Rule](/docs/send-data/collection/processing-rules/create-processing-rule).
 1. When you are finished configuring the Source, click **Save**.

-### Examples: Query, Checkpoint and Checkpoint Start
+### Sample values for Query, Checkpoint, and Checkpoint Start fields

 Each query must contain a phrase **%CHECKPOINT%**, integration will extract and save the current checkpoint and use it in place of this phrase.
 The value of **Checkpoint Start** must be the same type as the **Checkpoint Field**.
 :::note